 Please note that you will fill in your CV in the application form.
 Uploaded CVs cannot be considered.
 The curriculum vitae should display your education, practical experience and extra-curricular activities.

 Please upload the following documents with your application:

 - copies of your highest school or university certificate, diploma or degree

 For the Seminar Week and the Symposia of the European Forum Alpbach, a minimum European level B2 is required.
-If you are a non-native speaker, there are two ways to prove your English proficiency:
+There are several ways to prove your English proficiency:

-1. If you are studying in an English-speaking country or your degree is taught entirely in English, you can submit a confirmation by your university.
+- Proof that your degree is taught entirely in English, e.g. a confirmation by your university

 - IELTS academic with a minimum overall score of 5.5

 - TOEFL iBT with a minimum overall score of 72